The 'Limestone Lochs', Durness, Sutherland

-Fishing on the lochs is managed by the hotel on a rota basis, with priority given to guests staying there the longest.
-The fishing pressure seems to have increased in recent years, with guests fishing ‘around the clock’, but the hotel and fishings are well worth a visit.
+Fishing on the lochs is now controlled by the Keoldale Sheep Stock Club and Rispond Estate.
+The fishing pressure seems to have increased in recent years, but these lochs are still well worth a visit.
 The fishing is mainly by boat, but Loch Borralie also offers excellent bank fishing.

 Loch Croispol